What Is Imaging

 There are several reasons why organizations decide to transform these paper documents and make them available electronically:

 - Ease of access

-Imaging however, can be a costly process and because of that it deserves attention and analysis.
-Even though imaging is getting easier to manage with all of the various type of scanning hardware available, the big steps in an imaging project are:
+Imaging can be a costly process and because of that it deserves attention and analysis.
+Even though imaging is getting easier to manage with all of the various types of scanning hardware available, the big steps in an imaging project are:

-It is easy to understand and quite obvious that sorting in the situation shown in this picture will require a lot of time and effort, but even in well organized environments it takes a lot of time and effort to sort and prepare the documents.
-What is perceived as a simple task that needs to take place during document preparation, removing all of the staples and paperclips for example, can be a mammoth task when considering the volume of paper to be addressed.
+It is easy to understand sorting and preparing the documents will require a lot of time and effort.
+What is perceived as a simple task that needs to take place during document preparation, removing all of the staples and paperclips can be a mammoth task when you consider the volume of paper to be scanned.

 Another important and time consuming task is the indexing of the documents.
 The quality and effort put into this activity determines how well the documents can be found.